oracle-livelabs/converged/obaas/microtx/microtx.md

   TODO how.

-## Task 4: Create the Deposit service
+## Task 4: Create the basic structure of the Deposit service

 The Deposit service will process deposits into bank accounts.
-TODO more
+In this task, you will create the basic structure for this service and learn about the endpoints required for an LRA participant, what HTTP Methods they process, the annotations used to define them and so on.
+You will implement the actual business logic in a later task.

 1. Create the Deposit service and skaffold methods